How to taste Whisky at home?

 - Smoky: On the other hand, if your whisky tastes peaty, salty, earthy or medicinal, these flavours are a clear indicator of smoke.
 Smoky whiskies are usually easier to identify since the smokiness tends to predominate over the other notes.

-Step 5 –Finish and after taste
+Step 5 –Finish and aftertaste

 Step 6 – Time, water and repeat: